|

 This means that the mean value of X is not equal to the antilog of the mean

-value of Y. An estimator of log() can be calculated
+value of Y. An estimator of log(

 from sample data as